Wilhelm Meister's Apprenticeship: Book One

 (1) The housekeeper Barbara is waiting for her mistress, the actress Mariane, to return from her performance at the theater.
-When she arrives, Mariane ignores the presents of her suitor, Norberg, who is due to arrive in 14 days.
-Wilhelm, whom she loves despite his ill-prospects, arrives and they embrace.
+When she arrives, Mariane ignores the presents from her suitor, Norberg, who is due to arrive in 14 days.
+Wilhelm, whom she loves despite his poor prospects, arrives, and they embrace.
 (2) The next morning Wilhelm argues with his mother about his obsession with the theater.
 They reminisce about the puppet show that his mother put on twelve years prior at Christmas.
 On account of the play (David & Goliath) Wilhelm became entranced by the theater.
 He asks his mother where his old puppets are, wanting to show them to a friend.

 (3) One night Wilhelm brings his box of puppets to show Mariane and Barbara.
 They spend the evening listening to Wilhelm tell stories about the aforementioned puppet show."It is pleasant and satisfying to remember the obstacles that we sadly thought were insurmountable, and then compare what we, as mature persons, have now developed into, with what we were then, in our immaturity.
 I cannot tell you how happy I am now that I can talk to you about the past - now that I gaze out towards the joyous landscape that we shall travel hand in hand."
 (Trans.
-Blackall & Lange, 1989)(4) The young soldier who had constructed the theater and put on the play persuades Wilhelm’s father to a repeat performance.
+Blackall & Lange, 1989)(4) The young soldier who had constructed the theater and put on the play persuades Wilhelm's father to a repeat performance.
 After this show Wilhelm gets curious and peeks under the curtain."...these mysteries disturbed me so much that I wanted to be both among the enchanted and the enchanters, somehow secretly to have a hand in it, and at the same time, as a spectator, be able to enjoy the pleasure of the illusion."
 (Trans.
 Blackall & Lange, 1989)(5) One Sunday morning Wilhelm sneaks into the pantry and finds the box of puppets.
 He steals the playbook of David and Goliath.
 He reads it over and over, memorizing all the parts, performing it for his parents until he has an opportunity to help the lieutenant with another performance in the house.
 (6) During the performance Wilhelm drops his Jonathan puppet, but otherwise performs his parts well.
 In the coming spring Wilhelm practices with siblings, friends, and by himself.
-He finds Gottsched’s “The German Stage,” which he begins to practice—preferring always the fifth acts.
+He finds Gottsched's “The German Stage,” which he begins to practice—preferring always the fifth acts.
 Mariane is getting sleepy, but Wilhelm is blissfully unaware.
 He asks of her childhood, but Barbara suggests that he continue his own story (of the theater).
-(7) Wilhelm begins acting with friends and wishes to do a rendition of Tasso’s Jerusalem Delivered.
+(7) Wilhelm begins acting with friends and wishes to do a rendition of Tasso's Jerusalem Delivered.
 The friends struggle to furnish their play with the necessary materials, and on the night of the performance they realize that no one has any lines planned.
 After one aborted attempt, they decide to play David and Goliath (from the earlier puppet shows).